FriskyElectrocat/FESSolarCalculator/README.md

 ## License

 This code is licensed under the MIT license.
-A little attribution in an about box would be nice, but is not mandatory.
-The license is reproduced below:
+The license is reproduced below.
+If a non-attribution license is required contact Dan Weeks for details:

 Copyright © 2012 Daniel Weeks.